Welcome to the website of the Cotton Owners and Enthusiasts Club.

-In the early ‘50s local business men Pat Onions and Monty Denley bought the almost dormant Cotton Company and launched a new series of road bikes in 1954.
-Every local boy’s ambition was to ride a Cotton and many did.
-In the 60s, the company branched out and made both road and off road bikes.
-The Villiers-engined competition bikes including the road racers, scramblers and the trials bikes were especially successful through the 1960s, notably with Derek Minter on the Cotton Telstar and Peter Inchley on the production racer Conquest.
+In the early ‘50s local business men Pat Onions and Monty Denley bought the almost dormant Cotton Company and launched a new series of road bikes.
+Every local Gloucester boy’s ambition was to ride a Cotton and many did.
+In the 1960s, the company branched out, producing both road and competition off-road bikes.
+The Villiers-engined competition bikes, including the road racers, scramblers and the trials bikes were especially successful through the 1960s, notably with Derek Minter and Bill Ivy on the Cotton Telstar and Peter Inchley on the production racer Conquest.

 In spite of its small size, Cotton scored many impressive victories and captured the imagination of generations of Cotton enthusiasts.
-Cotton lasted until the 1980s, marking over 60 years of motorcycle production.
+Cotton lasted into the 1980s, marking over 60 years of motorcycle production.

 This website is dedicated to the growing number of Cotton enthusiasts everywhere.